A-Random-Panda/Hack-Club/README.md

 **This is a bug with the engine and is currently out of scope for us to fix**

+Also, there is *ANOTHER* engine bug where it just breaks and gets really laggy if you screenshare your whole screen with something like discord

+If you want to screenshare or record your screen, choose the game instead of something else.

 # How to Play
 The goal of the game is to win 7 rounds.